 Texas Teaching Certifications

-Texas state teaching schools do not offer a degree in education, so future teachers usually complete a bachelor's degree in a subject area of interest and then complete an additional educator preparation program through their university or at one of the many state-approved Alternative Certification Programs.
+Texas state teaching schools do not offer a degree in education, so future teachers usually complete a bachelor's degree in a subject area of interest and then complete an additional educator preparation program through their university or at one of the many Alternative Certification Programs in the state.
 To be fully certified, teachers in Texas must also pass the required certification exams and complete a full background check.

 The job outlook for graduates of Texas teaching programs is generally positive, with experts projecting an average of 20,860 new job openings each year through 2016.
 And according to the National Education Association, teachers in Texas made an average of $47,157 during the 2008-2009 school year.